tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/WebCheckout integration/Response-page.md

 {{% /alert %}}

 ## Variables
-Send the following variables to the response page.
+Variables sent to the response page.

 <details>
 <summary>Variables to be sent to the response page</summary>